see128791/CS480-Poject1/README.md

 #### **Tracks & Playlists**
 - Users can search for a track by name or artist.
-- Users can view additional information about a track.
-- Users can save a track to my favorites.
+- Users can searc/add a track to their playlists.
 - Users can create playlists.
 - A track has: title, album, cover art, artist, year
 - A playlist has: playlist name, list of tracks